 Undertaken by thinkstepANZ it showed an impressive 85% of steel scrap in New Zealand is recycled, and that recycling steel scrap produced in Aotearoa New Zealand provides significant environmental benefits – despite the need for transport to overseas recycling facilities.

 The study also showed that the amount of steel scrap collected for recovery is critical to the overall benefits of the recycling system.

 Much of the positive benefits of steel’s recyclability is realised elsewhere as local production of steel doesn’t have a high requirement for scrap steel.
 To investigate what proportion of steel used and made in NZ is being recycled, we have done some exploration.

 Steel recycling is well established in New Zealand – approximately 300,000 tonnes of scrap metal is recycled each year.

 Steel has the highest recycling rates and export earnings of any material.

-Working with thinkstep-anz, we will:
+Working with thinkstep-anz, we:

 Stakeholders and resources

-We’ll also be leveraging thinkstep-anz who bring expertise in enabling organsiations to develop sustainability initiatives that have quantifiable business value.
+We achieved this by leveraging thinkstep-anz who bring expertise in enabling organsiations to develop sustainability initiatives that have quantifiable business value.